nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/choosing-how-to-import-data-in-the-nuxeo-platform.md

 **Customization Logic**

 The importer framework offers many customization possibilities.
-You can read the [Nuxeo Platform Importer documentation]({{page page='nuxeo-bulk-document-importer'}}) to learn more.
+You can read the [Nuxeo Platform Importer documentation]({{page page='nuxeo-bulk-document-importer'}}) for more information.

 **Limitations**

-Files must be available on a file system mounted on the Nuxeo server.
+Files must be available on a file system installed on the Nuxeo server.

 #### Nuxeo Scan Importer

 **Features**

-The [Nuxeo Platform Scan Importer](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-scan-importer) is a submodule of the importer framework and is typically used for the output of a digitalization chain.
+The [Nuxeo Platform Scan Importer](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-scan-importer) is a submodule of the importer framework and is used for the output of a digitalization chain.
 Nuxeo Platform Scan Importer listens to a given folder and will import all content referenced via XML files, with their metadata, etc. Scan importer also offers very advanced XML <--> documents mapping possibilities, with ability to use some automation processing during the import phase.

 **Customization Language**